what-is-a-police-caution

 Can you still get insurance?

-Cautions are automatically spent under the Rehabilitation of Offenders Act (ROA) so disclosure will never be required for the purpose of insurance.
+Cautions are automatically spent under the Rehabilitation of Offenders Act (ROA), so you should not need to disclose them.

 Can you still get the job you want?

-As we mentioned above, cautions don’t show up on basic Disclosure and Barring Service (DBS) checks so if you apply for a job covered by the ROA you won’t need to disclose your caution.
+As we mentioned above, simple cautions don’t show up on basic Disclosure and Barring Service (DBS) checks, so if you apply for a job requiring a basic check, you won’t need to disclose your caution.
 If you are asked in a job interview whether you have any criminal convictions, you can also answer no because a caution is not a conviction.

-If you apply for a job that requires a standard or enhanced DBS check (such as teaching or police work) then your caution will be disclosed on these checks unless it is eligible for filtering.
-An offence eligible for filtering means although it won’t expire from your record it won’t show up even on enhanced checks.
-For a full list of eligible offences see the gov.uk website.
+If you apply for a job that requires a standard or enhanced DBS check (such as teaching or care work), then your caution will be disclosed on these checks unless it is eligible for filtering.
+An offence eligible for filtering means that, although it will remain on your criminal record, it won’t show up even on enhanced checks.
+For a full list of eligible offences, see the gov.uk website.

 What if you’re involved in another case and you have a caution?